drewdeponte/git-ps-book/src/guides/split-a-patch-up.md

 git reset HEAD^
 ```

-Now if we run `git diff` to see the now local ustagged changes we see the
+Now if we run `git diff` to see the now local unstaged changes we see the
 following.

 ```